When is Easter?

 What is Easter?

 Easter is the most important Christian festival.
-Christians are followers of Jesus Christ who lived about 2000 years ago in a country called Palestine.
+Christians are followers of Jesus Christ who lived about 2000 years ago in a country called Judea.
 They believe that Jesus was the son of God.
 At Easter time Christians remember the last week of Jesus' life.

 How did Easter get its name?